mendhak/mendhak.github.io/_posts/2020-11-17-openstreetmap-tall-buildings.md

 ![zoom out]({{ site.baseurl }}/assets/images/openstreetmap-tall-buildings/004.png)

-I was able to understand this thanks to this helpful video which goes into a little more detail.
+I was given a very useful tip while working on some [OpenStreetMap tasks](https://www.hotosm.org/) and was able to understand it well, thanks to this helpful video which goes into a little more detail.

 {% include video id="JAPiGntG6fs" provider="youtube" %}